platomik/mie-dsv/README.md

 Since at final stage all processes know the leader ID than ring topology can be transformed to tree topology with leader in Root.
 TCP Sockets allow do it very simple.

 It's not neccessary run scripts on the same physical host.
 Script can be used over network.
-For doing that instead of specifying socket connection socket:port format must be used.
+For doing that instead of specifying socket connection, socket:port format must be used.

-Work for each process is shown in its output.
+Work for each process is shown in its output as number of steps.
 Complexity of elections can be easily calculated.